kofrezo/dotfiles/README.md

 your adapters are named differently.
 Just get your adapter name with the ip command and replace them in ~/.conkyrc and ~/.lua/clock_rings.lua

+HINT: You can specify xinerama_head option to specify on which monitor it should get displayed when you have multi monitor setup.

 ### Grub Background Image

 To apply the current background also to Grub copy the grub image to system and